mcopanos/My-Reads-App/README.md

 npm start

-Now a server should be running the app in localhost
+Now a server should be running the app